Dollar Tree's profit beats estimates as merchandise costs fall

 Dollar Tree Inc (DLTR.O), the biggest U.S. dollar-store chain after its acquisition of Family Dollar in 2015, reported a better-than-expected quarterly profit on Tuesday, helped by lower merchandise costs and freight expenses.

-Shares of the company, whose same-store sales also beat expectations, were up 7.3 percent at $88 in premarket trading.
+Shares of the company, whose same-store sales also beat expectations, jumped as much as 11.5 percent.

-Dollar-stores have been expanding aggressively in recent years, taking market share from Wal-Mart Stores Inc (WMT.N) and other retailers, thanks to their smaller store sizes, improving product assortment and prices that start at $1.00.
+Dollar-stores such as Dollar Tree and Dollar General Corp (DG.N) have been expanding aggressively in recent years, taking market share from Wal-Mart Stores Inc (WMT.N) and other retailers, thanks to their smaller store sizes, improving product assortment and prices starting at $1.00.

-However, Wal-Mart has been fighting back, spending heavily to entice shoppers to its stores with better-stocked shelves and reduced prices on key items such as food.
+Wal-Mart has been fighting back, however, spending heavily to better stock its shelves and cutting prices on food.

+Greater operating efficiencies at Family Dollar and better-quality merchandise have also helped to boost margins, he said.

+Dollar Tree completed its $8.5 billion acquisition of Family Dollar in July last year, meaning the latest quarter was the first in which there was a true year-on-year comparison of the combined company's performance.

 Dollar Tree's sales at stores open more than a year rose 1.7 percent in constant-currency terms, beating the 1.4 percent rise expected by analysts polled by researcher Consensus Metrix.

-Dollar Tree's net income rose to $171.6 million, or 72 cents per share, in the third quarter ended Oct.
-29 from $81.9 million, or 35 cents per share, a year earlier.
-The prior year included charges and mark downs on Family Dollar.
+Chesapeake, Virginia-based Dollar Tree's net income more than doubled to $171.6 million, or 72 cents per share.
+The prior year included charges related to Family Dollar.

-Excluding items, the company earned 81 cents per share, beating the average analysts' estimate of 78 cents, according to Thomson Reuters I/B/E/S. Net sales rose 1.1 percent to $5.00 billion, just short of the average estimate of $5.07 billion.
+Excluding items, the company earned 81 cents per share, beating the average analysts' estimate of 78 cents, according to Thomson Reuters I/B/E/S. Net sales rose 1.1 percent to $5.00 billion, shy of the average estimate of $5.07 billion.

-Dollar Tree completed the acquisition of Family Dollar in July last year, meaning the latest quarter is the first in which there is a true year-on-year comparison of combined company's performance.
+Up to Monday's close of $81.99, Dollar Tree's shares had risen 6.2 percent since the start of the year.

 (Reporting by Sruthi Ramakrishnan in Bengaluru; Editing by Anil D'Silva and Ted Kerr)